mpv-player/mpv/DOCS/man/en/options.rst

     disables looping.
 If several files are specified on command line, the entire playlist is looped.

+``--loop-file``
+    Loop a single file.
+The difference to ``--loop=inf`` is that this doesn't loop the playlist, just the file itself.
+If the playlist contains only a single file, the difference between the two option is that this option performs a seek on loop, instead of reloading the file.

 ``--lua=<filename>``
     Load a Lua script.
 You can load multiple scripts by separating them with commas (``,``).